 - Having to use more of the substance now than previously

 - Feeling symptoms of withdrawal if the substance is not used regularly

 The 12-step program has a religious or spiritual component and is strongly focused on rehabilitating a substance abuser via making amends and committing to help from a higher power.
 Per 12step.org, it is inclusive of the following tasks, in order of how they should be completed:

 - Admit that you are powerless in the face of your dependency and you can no longer manage your life because of it.

 - Accept that a higher power can provide you with the sanity and balance you’ve lost.

 - Decide to give your life and willpower up to that higher power.

 - Take note of your morals without bias.

-- Admit to yourself, to the higher power, and to someone else you trust the wrongdoings you’ve committed.
+- Admit to yourself, to your higher power, and to someone else you trust the wrongdoings you’ve committed.

 - Prepare yourself for the higher power to rid you of these character flaws.

-- Ask the higher power to take away the sins of your past.
+- Ask your higher power to take away the sins of your past.

 - Write a list of the people you’ve wronged and prepare to seek their forgiveness.

 - Set out to make amends with these people unless it would harm them to do so.